 The video game industry has grown exponentially over the years to become the most popular entertainment medium in the world.
 Games can be enjoyed by people of all ages.
 They both entertain and stimulate our minds, and playing games with others can create lasting memories.
 Gaming can be a rewarding experience for families as well.
 It provides a good opportunity for parents to bond with their kids while taking part in an activity both can enjoy.
 We’ve put together a list of games that are fun for both parents and kids.
-We’ve separated the games into sections by age suggestions, but you know your kids better than us of course.
+We’ve separated the games into sections by age suggestions, but of course, you know your kids better than us.

 Super Mario Odyssey

 Super Mario Odyssey is one of the best 3D platformers ever made.
-While Mario games have always leaned on the accessible side, Super Mario Odyssey has a really great feature for kids: Assist mode.
+While Mario games have always leaned to the accessible side, Super Mario Odyssey has a really great feature for kids: Assist mode.
 With Assist mode activated, Mario’s health doubles, falling off the map doesn’t lead to instant death, and a marker always guides you to your objective.
 Since Odyssey‘s planets are rather large and densely populated with stuff to look at and do, Assist mode removes some of the challenges and distractions for young players.

 You can also have one player control Mario while the other takes hold of Cappy, Mario’s sentient hat.
 Playing as Cappy is ideal for players five and younger who have little to no experience with controller-based video games.
 Or you could always swap the controller each time someone finds a moon.
 No matter how you play Super Mario Odyssey, it’s a pure delight for both young kids and parents.